snkennedy21/azitrax/deploy/cloudflared/README.md

 1. Go to **Zero Trust** or **Networking** > **Tunnels**.
 2. Create a Cloudflare Tunnel for this app.
 3. Choose the Docker connector setup and copy only the tunnel token value.
-4. Add a public hostname route for the app.
+4. Add a public hostname route for `azitrax.com`.
 5. Set the route service URL to:

 ```text